Planning the Best Chatbot - Five Steps Before Building

 To define your chatbot's conversational UX, ask yourself these questions:

 - Is my chatbot going to pretend to be human?
-We advise against this at the moment (early 2017)
+(We strongly advise against attempting this).

 - Does my chatbot need to use AI?